o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

     * While integration tests are intended to cover multiple dependencies, reducing the scope of actions and assertions reduces the risk of spending more time debugging tests than fixing the underlying problem.
 3. Reduce the amount of code necessary for the integration test.
     * Consider refactoring the production interface to make it easier to write (unit) tests.
-    * Remove similar highly-similar integration tests by combining their steps and/or eliminating less-critical verifications.
+    * Combine highly-similar integration tests into one test, though be careful about complexity tradeoffs.
 4. Batch tests with large startup times.
-    * Share startup cost once in a fixture provided to each test.
+    * Share startup cost once in a fixture provided to each test, with a tradeoff of allowing shared state to interfere with other tests.
-    * Combining tests can be considered, though it has complexity tradeoffs.
     * For in-editor Python tests, refer to the documentation on [editor tests](https://www.o3de.org/docs/user-guide/testing/parallel-pattern).
 5. Parallelize small tests which have few external dependencies.
+    * Can expose intermittent failures from parallel contention.
     * Unit test libraries execute in parallel by default.

 ### System tests